Yuchi Jiong: During Emperor Wu's reign

 In 562, Yuchi Jiong became the Minister of the Army—one of the six departments of government, under a system designed by Yuwen Tai—although his actual authority over the army is not clear, as Yuwen Hu, as prime minister, also oversaw the armed forces.
 His brother Yuchi Gang served as Minister of Agriculture.

 In winter 564, Yuwen Hu launched a major attack on rival Northern Qi, and Yuchi Jiong had the responsibility of attacking Luoyang along with Daxi Wu (達奚武) and Emperor Wu's brother Yuwen Xian the Duke of Qi, but the attack was ultimately unsuccessful and withdrawn.

 In 568, Yuchi took on the even more honorific title of Taibao (太保) -- one of the three senior advisors to the emperor—but with unclear authorities.

 In 572, Emperor Wu ambushed Yuwen Hu and killed him, taking over power personally.
 He made Yuchi Taishi (太師) -- one of the three senior advisors to him but slightly more honorific than Taibao.

 In 576, Emperor Wu launched a major attack on Northern Qi, destroying it in 577 and taking over its territory.
 Yuchi's involvement, if any, in the campaign is unclear.
-In 578, Emperor Wu died, and the crown prince Yuwen Yun became emperor (as Emperor Xuan).
+In June 578, Emperor Wu died, and the crown prince Yuwen Yun became emperor (as Emperor Xuan).